-3. Being around when your child passes through important developmental milestones.
+3. Being around when your child during important milestones

 It's not only kids who are spending too much time online.
 Parents are also guilty of overdoing the screen time, and it can have troubling consequences for their children.

-If this isn't happening, not only are children missing out on development milestones, but parents are too busy looking down at their screens when the child does do something new.
+If this isn't happening, not only are children missing out on developmental milestones, but parents are too busy looking down at their screens when the child does do something new.